The Brand Activism Playbook and Why It Stopped Working

-From Starbucks Race Together to Bud Light's Dylan Mulvaney campaign, brand activism followed a predictable lifecycle.
-Here is the playbook, the risk model that wasn't, and what the failures reveal.
+From Starbucks Race Together to Bud Light's Dylan Mulvaney, brand activism followed a lifecycle.
+The playbook, the risk model, the failures.

 Shelves of consumer products in a retail store aisle

 Consumer brands discovered that social causes could drive sales.
-Then they discovered those same causes could reverse them. — Photo via Unsplash / CC0
+Then they discovered those same causes could reverse them. · Photo via Unsplash.
+Unsplash License.

 Brand activism, the strategy of attaching a commercial brand to a social cause to drive revenue, followed a consistent lifecycle across the decade from 2013 to 2023.
 Consulting firms monetized it.
 Boards approved it.
 Several campaigns generated genuine ROI.
 Then the Bud Light Dylan Mulvaney partnership in April 2023 produced what may be the most costly brand misstep in consumer goods history, and the tide turned.
 The cause-marketing playbook did not fail because it was morally wrong.
 It failed because the risk model behind it was never honest about what the downside looked like.